 |Large-sized leaves||Relatively smaller leaf size|

-Moreover, the Pink Congo does not hold the variegation for a long time, it will begin reverting to green color after a year because the pink shade on the leaves obtained using Auxin stimulates ethylene production.
+Moreover, the Pink Congo does not hold the variegation for long and will begin reverting to green after a year.

 FAQ About Pink Princess Philodendron

-Pink Princess Philodendron makes a perfect houseplant for both newbie and seasoned gardeners.
+Given its easy care, Pink Princess Philodendron makes a perfect houseplant for both newbies and seasoned gardeners.

 Always choose a reliable seller by checking their credibility and reviews before purchasing.

-However, maintaining the pink variegation can often become complicated when the growing condition goes wrong.
+However, maintaining the pink variegation can become complicated when the growing condition goes wrong.
 So be on point and grow the plant with patience.